What We Support

 • Significant allocation to high wildfire risk counties to fund:

-• Wood Products and Bioenergy grants and workforce development, including using GGRF funds to cover above-market cost of producing bioenergy
+• Wood Products and Bioenergy grants and workforce development, including using Greenhouse Gas Reduction Funds to cover the above-market cost of producing bioenergy.

 Land Conservation Infrastructure